 - While your eggnog bread pudding is baking, you can work on your brown butter rum sauce.
 Brown your butter in a saucepan or in a light-colored skillet, so that you can see when it starts to turn brown.
 For details and step-by-step photos on how to brown butter, check out my Brown Butter Appreciation Post.

 - Whisk in your flour and cook another minute or two so that the flour is cooked through, whisking along the way.

-- Then you’l just need to add in your eggnog and brown sugar, and grate in your nutmeg.
+- Then you'll just need to add in your eggnog and brown sugar, and grate in your nutmeg.
 Keep cooking and whisking until your sauce is thickened.

 - Stir in your rum and cook another couple of minutes.
-Drizzle your sauce over your warm eggnog bread pudding!
+Drizzle your sauce over the warm pudding!

 Equipment you may need

 - 1 loaf brioche - or challah, french bread, or sandwich bread, stale, cut into 1½-inch chunks (see note)°